|Hepatitis B Core Antigen production and Assembly source: http://depts.washington.edu|

 During the lab diagnosis of hepatitis B virus infection, we perform serological tests in which, we can detect antigens; HBsAg, HBeAg, and antibodies; Anti-HBs, Anti-HBc.

-You might have wondered if there is antibody in the serum against Hepatitis B core antigen, why dont we can detect Hepatitis B core Antigen (HBcAg) from the serum.
+You might have wondered if there is an antibody in the serum against Hepatitis B core antigen, why we can not detect hepatitis B core antigen (HBcAg) from the serum?

+Most of the HBcAg that is generated is assembled into the viral core (nucleocapsid).
 Free HBcAg does not circulate in significant quantity in the blood, but it does circulate as part of the intact hepatitis B virion.

 So HBcAg is not detected in serum tests but antibodies produced against HBcAg i.e. (anti-HBc) can be detected in the serum throughout the course of HBV infection.